Don’t Hate! Celebrate, Emulate And Congratulate

 Here is an interesting characteristic of the human brain, it dwells on negativity.
 Have you ever received a fantastic compliment along with a small note of feedback and you focused on the feedback?
-Well, that’s the brain.
-Misery loves company.
-The brain seeks out comfort by gravitating toward other negative thinkers.
+That’s the brain and it seeks out comfort by gravitating toward other negative thinkers.
 This is why when we see someone achieve a goal we want to achieve our initial gut reaction may be to hate on them.
 Here’s the twist – every time you hate on someone for having what you want, you program your brain to not achieve that goal.
-Let me illustrate what I mean.
+Allow me to illustrate.

-Let’s say you want a promotion at work.
+Say you want a promotion at work.
 You see someone else is promoted and you immediately go dark.
 Why should they be promoted and not you?
-It doesn’t even matter if that person is in a whole other function or department.
-Their promotion doesn’t effect you getting a promotion at all, but you still hate on them a bit.
+It doesn’t even matter if that person is in a different function or department.
+Their promotion doesn’t affect you getting a promotion at all, yet you still hate on them.
 That’s the brain’s natural default.
 Here’s the twist, every time you hate on someone for achieving the same thing you want to achieve you program your brain against it.
 Your brain doesn’t think these things through your mind does.
-While you may thinking you want a promotion, by hating on someone else you sent a message to your subconscious brain that you don’t like promotions.
+While you may be thinking you want a promotion, by hating on someone else you sent a message to your subconscious brain that you don’t like promotions.
 You’ve also sent energy out into the Universe that you don’t want a promotion.
-Remember, this is how the law of attraction works.
-This is why it is so critical to fill your mind with positive thoughts.
+This is how the law of attraction works and why it is critical to fill your mind with positive thoughts.
 The next time someone achieves something, don’t hate, you should celebrate, emulate and congratulate.
 There is a biological reason we should do these four things.

 I don’t believe in fake until you make it.
 I believe in imitation or, preferably, emulation.
 Imitation is about copying someone blindly while emulation is about doing something similar but modifying to fit your style or situation.
 Faking it to me means you don’t really believe you can do it or it’s not authentic.
 If you don’t believe something to be true, how can you make it there?
 When I see someone is successful at something I may just outright copy them until I get it.
 A great example is when I was pushing myself to become better at networking.
 I am an introvert.
-I realized in business school my more outgoing classmates were able to insert themselves in to conversations and practically monopolize recruiters’ time.
+I realized in business school my more outgoing classmates were able to insert themselves into conversations and practically monopolize recruiters’ time.
 I had a good friend who was a master networker.
-In the beginning I just copied him.
+In the beginning, I just copied him.
 I said what he said, or at least what I imagined he would say.
 I even stood how he stood.
 As I began to meet people and become more comfortable I switched from imitation to emulation.
-I adjusted his tactics to my style, things that were more authentic to me.
+I adjusted his tactics to my style.

-I prefer emulation because it combines the best of both worlds.
-You are observing someone else’s gifts and combining them with your own to become even better.
+I prefer emulation because you are observing someone else’s gifts and combining them with your own to become even better.
 Emulation, if done successfully, is reinforced by the release of serotonin and dopamine.
 Serotonin is a biochemical that is released when we feel people respect us or we have a sense of accomplishment or pride.
 Dopamine makes us feel good when we’ve accomplished a specific task or goal.
 Eventually, the constant presence of these feel-good chemicals coursing through our veins will drive us to repeat the behavior and improve upon it as we are rewarded for it.
 As I got better at networking, I wanted to do it more.
 As I did it more I refined my method and improved, thus releasing even more serotonin and dopamine as a reward for the behavior.

 The best way to program your brain to deliver your success is to congratulate.
 Speaking the words out loud to the person allows your brain to further embed the message.
 Additionally, you set your own energy to vibrate at that frequency.
 You know what else?
 It’s just a nice thing to do.
 Who we are today is the sum of the words we spoke yesterday.
 Not literally yesterday, but in our past.
-The words we speak have much more of an impact than we realize sometimes.
+The words we speak have much more of an impact than we realize.
 That’s why mantras are effective and recommended.
-It’s a bit of a vicious cycle.
+It’s a vicious cycle.
 The thoughts that we convert into words become thought again.
 The more you think and say something the more you think it and say it.
-Ghandi is most noted for putting this concept into words but at its core it’s something that has been known for centuries:
+Gandhi is most noted for putting this concept into words but at its core, it’s something that has been known for centuries: